ocaml/ocaml.org/HACKING.md

 The docker images automatically build from the `live` and `staging` branches, and are then pushed to Docker Hub: https://hub.docker.com/r/ocurrent/v3.ocaml.org-server

+### Staging Pull Requests

+We [aim to keep the `staging` branch as close as possible to the `main` branch](doc/FOR_MAINTAINERS.md#how-we-maintain-the-staging-branch), with only a few PRs added on top of it.

+The maintainers will add your pull request to `staging` if it is worthwhile to do so.
+For example, documentation PRs or new features where we need testing and feedback from the community will generally be live on `staging` for a while before they get merged.

 ### Managing dependencies

 ocaml.org is using an Opam switch which is local and bound to a pinned commit in opam-repository.
 This is intended to protect the build from upstream regressions.
 The Opam repository is specified in three (3) places: